ZVR999/Cybersecurity/README.md

 Virtualbox is the hypervisor being used to host the 2 VMs seen above.
 After adding and importing these VMs into Virtualbox I did the following:

--Tested the network being used by the VMs on NAT, Internal and Host-Only settings making sure to not expose Metasploitable 2 to the Internet (keeping Meta on Host-Only or Internal).
+-Tested the network being used by the VMs on NAT, Internal and Host-Only settings making sure to not expose Metasploitable 2 to the Internet (keeping Meta on Host-Only or Internal). \n
 -Created new strong passwords for both VMs
 -Made sure that both VMs could see each other with the ping command -Trial and Error was used with the configurations of the VMs settings to make sure that they weren't putting too much strain on the Host computer